Gavin Sheets Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Angels pitching staff ranks 10th in the league.

-- Angels pitchers combine to rank 14th in baseball in home runs allowed (86 total, 1.1 per game).
+- Angels pitchers combine to surrender 86 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

+- The Angels are sending Barria (2-2) to the mound for his fifth start of the season.
+He is 2-2 with a 2.33 ERA and 40 strikeouts through 46 1/3 innings pitched.

+- His most recent time out was in relief on Sunday, June 18 when the righty threw three scoreless innings against the Kansas City Royals while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.